kehontas/vagabond/README.md

 ## Awesome Vagabond Overview:

-A travel community for users to share city-specific tips (via posts) about their favourite locations around the world.
+A travel community for users to share city-specific tips (via posts) about their favourite locations around the world!

 ### Prerequisites:

 * A Rails >= 3.2 Application
 * Ruby >= 2.0
+* RESTful design

 #### Installation: